 “There’s really no need.”

 “I know.
 She told me that too.
-But I apologize when I hurt someone.
 Can we still be friends?”
 He extended a hand for her to shake.

 She considered it, and finally shook hands without eye-contact.
 “I need to go,” she said.

 Dan watched Beatrice shut the door behind her.
-He gathered the empty glasses of orange-juice and carried them to the kitchenette to wash them.
-Through the window he saw the 1:00 Bluebird Line strike Beatrice and smear her across the intersection.
+Through the kitchenette window he saw the 1:00 Bluebird Line strike Beatrice and smear her across the intersection.